jinverar/Penetration-Testing-Scripts/1-external+recon+vuln-exploration.md

 ### Password brute force

+***This is a imporant section if you have found locations for username and password fields always try the rockyou.txt***

 If you come across a hard to enumerate host This is your go to technique find all logins and list them here and start bruteforceing

 REF: to the bruteforce tab in the web pentesters workbook.